bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

     %{"a" => %{"p" => %{"p" => %{"l" => %{"e" => %{}}}}}}

-Now, when we insert "apes" next, `"a"` does point to a map.
-It will be returned and "pes" will be recursively inserted into that with the resulting trie being:
+When we insert "apes" next, `"a"` now points to a map, and "pes" will be recursively inserted into it with the resulting trie being:

     %{"a" =>
       %{"p" =>